hashgraph/hedera-improvement-proposal/HIP/hip-0000-nft-standard.md

 		"properties": {
 			"type": "object",
 			"properties": {
+				"external_url": {
+					"type": "string",
+					"format": "uri",
+					"description": "A URI pointing to an informational page about the NFT."
+				}
+			},
+			"additionalProperties": true
+		},
 		"files": {
 			"type": "array",
 			"contains": {
 				"type": "object"
 			},
 			"minContains": 1,
 			"items": {
 				"type": "object",
 				"properties": {
 					"uri": {
 						"type": "string",
 						"format": "uri",
 						"description": "A URI pointing to a resource."
 					},
 					"sha256_checksum": {
 						"type": "string",
 						"description": "Cryptographic hash of the representation of the 'uri' resource."
 					},
 					"type": {
 						"type": "string",
 						"description": "Sets the MIME type for the 'image' resource."
 					},
 					"is_default_file": {
 						"type": "boolean",
 						"description": "Indicates if this file object is the main file representing the NFT."
 					},
 					"metadata": {
 						"type": "object",
 						"description": "Represents a nested metadata object for the file."
 					},
 					"metadata_uri": {
 						"type": "string",
 						"format": "uri",
 						"description": "A URI pointing to a metadata resource."
 					},
-							"localization": {
-								"type": "array",
-								"items": {
-									"type": "object",
-									"properties": {
-										"uri": {
-											"type": "string",
-											"format": "uri",
-											"description": "A URI pointing to a localized resource."
 				},
-										"locale": {
-											"type": "string",
-											"description": "Sets the two-letter language code for the localization resource."
-										}
-									},
 				"required": [
 					"uri",
-										"locale"
-									]
-								}
-							},
-						},
-						"required": [
-							"uri",
 					"type"
-						]
+				],
+				"additionalProperties": false
 			}
-				},
-				"external_url": {
-					"type": "string",
-					"format": "uri",
-					"description": "A URI pointing to an informational page about the NFT."
-				}
-			},
-			"required": [
-				"files"
-			]
 		},
 		"attributes": {
 			"type": "array",